zammad/zammad-admin-documentation/system-objects.rst

    - this object enables you to use up to 6 sub keys.
    - you'll see this object as a kind of drop down menu.

-..
-Note:: You cannot change the object format / type as soon as you applied it.
+.. note:: You cannot change the object format / type as soon as you applied it.
 If you don't further need an object, you can disable it.

 URL fields (Link-Template)
 --------------------------

-..
-Note:: This option is available within Zammad 3.2 and later.
+.. note:: This option is available within Zammad 3.2 and later.
 This function is restricted to Text and Select objects only.

 Link-Templates are an amazing way to dynamically generate URLs.
 This allows you to integrate other systems better, without having the need to manually copy an URL!
 As soon as field is set and updated, a URL-Icon will appear, allowing you to open the link in a new tab.

-..
-Hint:: Even though the Link-Template field shows up within the object edition, it is optional and not used if you don't fill in anything.
+.. hint:: Even though the Link-Template field shows up within the object edition, it is optional and not used if you don't fill in anything.

 How does this work...?!
 ^^^^^^^^^^^^^^^^^^^^^^^